-).
-Delegation Overall Responsible Boo ANN ING AND HIGHWAYS 24 To submit all planning and planning related applications, including those for the County Council's own operational development and highway schemes; for the disposal of surplus land/property; for Conservation Area consent; and for Listed Building consent.
+Delegation ING AND HIGHWAYS Overall Responsible Bo To submit all planning and planning related applications, including those for the County Council's own operational development and highway schemes; for the disposal of surplus land/property; for Conservation Area consent; and for Listed Building consent.
 Council 25 Following consultation with the Director for Children and Families, and / or Director for Economy, Infrastructure and Skills, as appropriate, to negotiate the terms of and enter into Agreements under Section 106 and Section 106(A) of the Town and Country Planning Act 1990 and all related statutory powers, for Education or Highway issues, and Section 111 of the Local Government Act 1972, for general matters, generated by planning applications which fall to be determined by District or Borough Councils.
-Council 26 In consultation with the Chairman of the Planning Committee and Director for Economy, Infrastructure and Skills to decide the final form of the conditions which the County Council would wish to be attached to, and the framework of, any section 106 Agreement, if the Secretary of State for the Environment was minded to grant permission for a particular development following an appeal in relation thereto.
-Council 27 To exercise the powers and duties of the Council in connection with Common Land and Town/Village Greens (with the exception of the determination of applications - less contentious applications to be delegated to Team Leader (Property and Development) and the remainder and appeals against a decision of the Team Leader (Property and Development) to be referred to the Countryside and Rights of Way Panel.
-Council 28 On behalf of the County Council to appoint or ratify, as appropriate, all members of the Joint Local Access Forum.
+Council In consultation with the Chairman of the Planning Committee and Director for Economy, Infrastructure and Skills to decide the final form of the conditions which the County Council would wish to be attached to, and the framework of, any section 106 Agreement, if the Secretary of State for the Environment was minded to grant permission for a particular development following an appeal in relation thereto.
+Council 27 To exercise all powers and duties of the Council in connection with Common Land and Town/Village Greens with the exception of: the determination of contentious applications appeals against a decision of the Deputy Legal Services Manager (Non-Contentious) both of these exceptions to be referred to the Countryside and Rights of Way Panel -Council 28 On behalf of the County Council to appoint or ratify, as appropriate, all members of the Joint Local Access Forum.
 Council 29 To determine claims made under section 36(6) of the Highways Act 1980 for the addition of alleged public highways to the list of publicly maintainable highways kept by the County Council under that section.
-Council 30 To determine applications for Modification Orders under the Wildlife and Countryside Act 1981 unless, after consultation with the local County Councillor(s) for the area concerned and the Director for Economy, Infrastructure and Skills, they decide that the matter in question ought to be determined by the Countryside and Rights of Way Panel.
-Council 31 The power to determine whether an applicant's details should be removed from the Register of Applications made under Paragraph 2(3) of the Public Rights of Way (Register of Applications under Section 53(5) of the Wildlife and Countryside Act 1981)(England) Regulations 2005.
+Council To determine applications for Modification Orders under the Wildlife and Countryside Act 1981 unless, after consultation with the local County Councillor(s) for the area concerned and the Director for Economy, Infrastructure and Skills, they decide that the matter in question ought to be determined by the Countryside and Rights of Way Panel.
+Council The power to determine whether an applicant's details should be removed from the Register of Applications made under Paragraph 2(3) of the Public Rights of Way (Register of Applications under Section 53(5) of the Wildlife and Countryside Act 1981)(England) Regulations 2005.
 Council 32 To exercise the County Council's discretion as set out in section 3 of the Priority Scheme.
-Council 33 To delegate the County Council's surveying authority powers in respect of any cross- boundary application to the appropriate neighbouring authority as and when such action would prove beneficial both in terms of the effective use of resources and Council
+Council 33 To delegate the County Council's surveying authority powers in respect of any cross-boundary application to the appropriate neighbouring authority as and when such action would prove beneficial both in terms of the effective use of resources and processing of the s53 application.
+Council To prioritise the making of Definitive Map Modification Orders in circumstances where: 34 An application has been the subject of court proceedings which has required the Council to obtain such a level of legal expertise and advice, that any potential delay in making an order might results, over time, in loss of that knowledge, or routes may be affected by major projects, such as HS2 And that the exercising of delegated authority by the Deputy Chief Executive and Council